seananderson/csasdown/README.md

 ## Components

-The following components are ones you should edit to customize your Research Document:
+The following components are ones you should edit to customize your report:

 ### `_bookdown.yml`

-This is the main configuration file for your Research Document.
+This is the main configuration file for your report.
 It determines what .Rmd files are included in the output, and in what order.
 Arrange the order of your chapters in this file and ensure that the names match the names in your folders.
-If you add new chapters/sections, add them here.
+If you add new sections, add them here.

 ### `index.Rmd`

 This file contains all the meta information that goes at the beginning of your document.
-You'll need to edit this to put your name on the first page, add the title of your Research Document, etc.
+You'll need to edit this to put your name on the first page, add the title of your report, etc.

 ### `01-chap1.Rmd`, `02-chap2.Rmd`, etc.